-Q: I’m 22 and recently had my belly button pierced, and then the area broke out into a nasty, itchy rash.
-My doctor suspects a nickel allergy and advised me to remove the ring.
-How do I know if nickel is the issue, and would a silver ring or another metal be safe to wear?
+Q: I’m 22 and recently had a body piercing.
+After the piercing, the area around it broke out into a nasty, itchy rash.
+My doctor suspects that I have a nickel allergy and advised me to remove the ring.
+How do I know if nickel is the issue, and would a silver ring or a ring made from another type of metal be safe for me to wear?

-You can use the following metals safely: silver, 24-carat gold (less than 24-carat may contain nickel) and platinum.
+You can use the following metals safely for a body piercing: silver, 24-carat gold (less than 24-carat may contain nickel) and platinum.
 Stainless steel is an alloy of metals that could release some nickel.

 Don’t be fooled by jewelry that’s labeled “hypoallergenic.”
 Instead look for items that are clearly marked as being “nickel-free.”
 Also, piercing rings from Europe would be safe – since Europe has strict nickel standards.Submit a Question View all posts by this medical expert.